Photon1c/PecuniaryScriptsLibrary/scripts/strategies/Teixiptla-Garage-Markov-backup.md

 - Transfer: buy convex skin (debit spreads, long options)
 - Pre-transfer: probes, calendars, tight spreads

-This is your “structure” axis.
+This is the “structure” axis.

 **Step 3 — Measure mispricing (cheap ask / expensive bid)**
-This is the heart of your “profitable anatomy.”
+This is the heart of the “profitable anatomy.”

 A trade is “cheap entry ask” when at least one is true:
 - IV is low vs realized / expected future variance